REGISTRATIONS AND RENEWALS

 There are special insurance requirements on large trucks, motorcycles, taxi cabs, and limousines.
 Please contact the tax collector’s office for more information.

 The Escambia County Tax Collector has implemented a payment program that allows customers to pay for their transactions by credit card (Visa, Discover, MasterCard, or American Express) or by electronic check.
-(A 2.35% convenience fee, $2 minimum, for each transaction is charged by the service provider for credit card transactions.)
+(A convenience fee is charged by the service provider.)
 Renewals can be made via credit card or electronic check by calling 850-438-6500 x3252.

 Florida drivers now can renew their driver license, as well as change their address, online.
 License plates, mobile home licenses, and vessel registrations also can be updated online.
 These transactions are provided by the Florida Department of Highway Safety and Motor Vehicles.Print Back to Top